 No cultural materials were observed during surface survey.
-Utility markings were observed along much of the Burke-Gilman Trail within the APE.
+Utility markings were observed along much of the Burke-Gilman Trail within the APE (Figure 7-2).
 Natural gas lines were located along the northern boundary of the trail edge and fiber optic lines were marked along the length of the APE on the south side of the trail.
+The cut/fill slopes were also observed along much of the trail within the APE (Figure 7-2).